-- Non-medical masks or face coverings are required for visitors when visiting indoor public spaces at Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.
+- Non-medical masks or face coverings are recommended but not required for visitors when visiting indoor public spaces at Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.
 An indoor public space is any space with walls and a roof that can be accessed by the members of the public.

 - Keep a healthy space of 2 meters between you (or your family group) and others.

 - Practice proper hygiene as directed by health authorities.

 - Stay home if you are sick or if you were recently exposed to someone with COVID-19.